Lesley Cohen (physicist): Research and career

 After her PhD, she joined Polytechnic University of New York as a postdoctoral research fellow in 1988 and was appointed Assistant Professor in 1989.
 Cohen first joined Imperial College London in 1993 funded by a Royal Society University Research Fellowship.
 She became a Reader in Solid State in 2003 and a Professor in 2006.
 Between 2008 - 2013, she was Head of Solid State Physics, one of the largest research groups at Imperial.
 Cohen is interested in alternatives to standard models of refrigeration, using magnetic materials.
 Magnetic refrigeration could provide a "green" alternative to traditional fridges, using 20 - 30% less energy.
 In 2009 her group uncovered the mechanism behind cooling crystals, known as the magnetocaloric effect.

-She is co-investigator the UK Engineering and Physical Sciences Research Council (EPSRC) Research Programme on Nanoplasmonics Reactive Plasmonics.
+She is co-investigator of the UK Engineering and Physical Sciences Research Council (EPSRC) Research Programme on Nanoplasmonics Reactive Plasmonics.

 In 2014 Cohen arranged a Royal Society two-day residential conference on Emergence of new exotic states at interfaces with superconductors.
 In 2016 she took part in another two-day discussion at the Royal Society, Taking the temperature of phase transitions in cool materials.
 She is consul for the faculty of Natural Sciences.

 Her recent work focuses on exotic properties that occur at interfaces between thin films, at crystallographic boundaries and at vertices in honeycomb structures, working closely with Will R. Branford.